-We have found over the years that you are better to have a competent agent who appraises your property correctly and markets it to achieve more in the sale price, than one who over-prices it and then under-delivers - because with the latter, often come big price reductions.
+We have found over years of experience that you are better to have a competent agent who appraises your property correctly and markets it to achieve more at the point of sale than one who over-prices it and then under-delivers, often with big price reductions.

-Some real estate agents can over-estimate your property's value so you will list with them (often with undue pressure).
-Choose your agent carefully and use good advice to prepare yourself before you invite anyone into your home to provide a real estate appraisal.
+Some real estate agents over-estimate your property's value so you will list with them (often under pressure).
+Choose your agent carefully and be prepared before inviting anyone into your home to provide a real estate appraisal.

-Subsequent decisions you make and legal documents or contracts you sign will be based on the content in your property appraisal.
+Any further decisions you make or legal documents and contracts you sign will be based on the content of your property appraisal.
 Getting it right (or wrong) can be life changing.

-It is common for home sellers to get two to three property appraisals so they can compare services, marketing, fees and commission and the sale price range being recommended in each.
+Home sellers usually get two to three property appraisals so they can compare services, marketing, fees and commission and the sale price range being recommended in each.

-Commission and fees or sale price is often what sellers base their decision on who to list with.
+Commission and fees or sale price are often what sellers use to decide who to list with.
 The cheapest real estate agent might not get the best price which could far outweigh the cost of a percentage difference in agencies.
 It's important to consider the big picture.

 It's a busy world and most of us are time-deprived.
 If you want to understand more about the real estate process, download the Process of Selling A House Checklist first.

-Comparative Market Analysis (CMA) - you will see this acronym - which is industry lingo - at times, but basically it's what most people call an appraisal and you get this from a licensed real estate agent.
+Comparative Market Analysis (CMA) is industry lingo for what most people call an appraisal and something provided by licensed real estate agents.

 Real estate agents are obliged under the Real Estate Agents Act 2008 to provide property appraisals in writing.
 Never accept a verbal appraisal.